venkateshtata/Fashion-Vector/README.md

 }

-trail = Client("kafka", kafka_config) # set it to "ps" for using Google Pub/Sub and "kafka" to use Apache Kafka and change the config according to the service you want to use
+client = Cloud(google_config) # set it to "ps" for using Google Pub/Sub and "kafka" to use Apache Kafka and change the config according to the service you want to use

-trail.consume()
+client.consume_data()

 ```

 * Producer Example  :
 ```
-from vectorai import Client
+from vectorai import Kafka, Cloud

 kafka_config = {
 	'bootstrap_servers': ['localhost:9092'],